 For additional information, visit these links:

 Eliminate any distractions - turn off any devices that could interpret you, such as alarms on your phone, and tell anyone else in the house that you are about to start a video meeting.
-This short example shows what can go wrong with your surroundings:

 Good lighting will make a huge difference to your appearance and make you look much more professional - “Shadows, dark patches and uneven lighting obscure facial expression.
 In the absence of body language, people on video calls rely on facial expressions for complete meaning.
 Lighting can make or mar your message.” from How to look good with better lighting.